shady-cj/alx-low_level_programming/0x0A-argc_argv/README.md

 # ARGV

-    Argc refers to the "argument values", or to some "argument vectors".
+Argc refers to the __argument values__, or to some __argument vectors__.
 This is declared of in form of "*argv[]" or some "**argv" which simply means an array of strings in c This array consists of the list of arguments passed into a program on the command line when calling the program This list includes the command name which can be found at argv[0], remember it is a list so the yes the first index is 0.
 And the last index is argc(argument count discussed above) - 1, meaning if we try to access the array at index argc(length of the array) we get a NULL value
 This set of arrays are useful to pass in some instructions to our program in order for them to function in a particular fashion

 # Conclusion.

 We can think of those 2 arguments as a way of passing instructions to a program for then to work in a particular fashion A simple scenario to illustrate this is, for instance when we want to cook we get a pot, gas cooker(or whatever means you use to cook) water, The pot and gas cooker will act as our program and then whatever the output of that program(The cooking) will be would be based on what we passed into it.